hautonjt/data-pipeline/docs/pipeline.md

 # Configuring Kafka

 **1. Accessing Kafka-UI**
-Once the deployment is done, the UI is accessible at http://localhost:32000.
+Once the deployment is done, the UI is accessible at <a href="http://localhost:32000" target="_blank">http://localhost:32000</a>.
 **2. Create filebeat topic**
 On the left sidebar, click *Topics*, then on the top right, select "Add a Topic".
 Fill out the following settings:
   - Topic Name: filebeat